sjhuskey/webscraping/README.md

 This repository contains files associated with a workshop on web scraping created for the University of Oklahoma's Digital Humanities Community of Practice.

+The Jupyter Notebook for this tutorial is available on Google Colab at <https://colab.research.google.com/drive/1IjHOhmEKamnqMP8VCOY3uUzcjkTkHikW#scrollTo=p3byaK2jEObF>.

 In this tutorial, we'll imagine that our task is to assemble a table of basic information about the universities in the [Southeastern Conference (SEC)](https://www.secsports.com/).
 We *could* go to the websites of all sixteen organizations and hunt down everything we need to know, but that would take hours or even days.
 We need the information **now**.

 We'll build a scraper that will do the following: